Elder Law and Senior Legal Matters

 Advance Directives

 You never know what might happen to you down the road, so it’s best to be prepared.
-You may be fine now, but if you ever become incapable of handling your own affairs, you and your loved ones must have a plan in place.
-Here are some advance directives you can take while you’re still of sound mind and body, against the day that you might not be.
+You may be fine now, but if you ever become incapable of handling your own affairs, it helps you and your loved ones to have plans already in place.
+Setting up advance directives while you’re still of sound mind and body is wise.

-As a person gets older and begins to lose their faculties, it’s more difficult for them to make important decisions regarding their own lives.
-They might have a child, spouse, or trusted friend to advise them on these decisions.
-However, as they decline further, it may be necessary to give that other person complete control over their lives and affairs.
+As a person gets older and begins to lose their faculties, making important decisions regarding their lives becomes challenging.
+They might turn to a child, spouse, or trusted friend to advise them on these decisions.
+However, as they will likely decline further, it may be necessary to appoint a person or persons with control over their affairs.

 Special POA